-Is it really my dream or is it someone else’s?
+- Is this really my dream or is it someone else’s?

 Brave Thinking® Principles: What is a D.R.E.A.M.?

-If you’re new to Brave Thinking, I’d like to introduce you to the D.R.E.A.M. definition we use to help turn our visions for the life we’d love into the reality we love living.
+If you’re new to Brave Thinking, I’d like to introduce you to the D.R.E.A.M. model.
+You can use these steps to help your dream big and turn your dreams into a reality you’d love.

 What is a D.R.E.A.M.?